jshuadvd/hacks-n-notes/finance/prevention.md

 - Security interests in household goods | Creates a security interest in household goods if the debt is not incurred to purchase the goods.
 - Pyramiding late charges | Prohibits a delinquency charge on a full payment made in a timely manner if attributable to charge assessed on earlier installment.

+### Fair Debt Collection Practices Act

+ > prohibits unfair, deceptive, and abusive practices related to the collection of consumer debts.